wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Benny Humbles You](https://www.nexusmods.com/newvegas/mods/71112)

-Resets the player's Level, XP, Skills, Perks and Karma upon travelling from the CW to the Mojave for the first time; optionally confiscates gear as well.
+Removes the player's gear upon travelling from the CW to the Mojave for the first time.

 #### Installation: